acdlite/jquery.sidenotes/index.md

 ### initiallyHidden

-By default, the sidenotes are shown immediately after they are created during plugin initializaiton.
+By default, the sidenotes are shown immediately after they are created during plugin initialization.
 By setting this to `true`, the sidenotes will remain hidden until explicitly shown with `$.fn.asides('show')`.

 Default: `false`